How Long For Creatine To Work? (1-Week & 1-Month Results)

 Does The Type of Workouts Affect How Fast Creatine Works?

-The research suggests that creatine benefits are felt more around anaerobic intermittent exercise like sprints, high intensity interval training and strength or weight training.
-So if that is your preferred training style you’ll be more likely to experience faster results using creatine.
+The research suggests that creatine benefits are felt more around anaerobic intermittent exercise like sprints, high-intensity interval training, and strength or weight training.

-Steady state endurance training has been shown to have a benefit, just not to the same extent as the anaerobic training mentioned.
 It is widely accepted through the majority of research that creatine improves weightlifting performance and training volume because the greater energy stores in muscles help users push to overload the muscle, forcing muscle and strength changes.

-My key takeaway for you to consider is, working out of any kind will mean we are tapping into the creatine energy surplus stored in our muscles.
+My key takeaway for you to consider is, that working out of any kind will mean we are tapping into the creatine energy surplus stored in our muscles.

 So when introducing creatine and maintaining a high training output, whatever your desired activity type may be, it is preferable to be consistent with your creatine supplementation to ensure you are: